Share :

 KEY OBSERVATION

 India has firmly established itself as a desirable location for international arbitration, propelled by a progressive legal framework, a supportive judiciary, expanding institutional infrastructure, and strategic geopolitical advantages.
-The Arbitration and Conciliation Act of 1996 provides a robust foundation for arbitration proceedings, emphasizing party autonomy and the enforceability of awards.
+The Act provides a robust foundation for arbitration proceedings, emphasizing party autonomy and the enforceability of awards.
 The consistent judicial support for arbitral decisions further solidifies India’s reputation as a dependable arbitration jurisdiction.

 With a steadfast commitment to ongoing reforms and the growth of arbitration institutions, India is well-positioned to capitalize on its strengths and enhance its role in the global arbitration landscape.
 As international businesses increasingly acknowledge the advantages of selecting India as a seat for arbitration, the country’s influence in facilitating cross-border dispute resolution is poised to expand, bolstering economic development and fostering international trade relations.